What is the Voters Choice Act?

 - community organizations providing services to individuals with disabilities and language needs

-You can comment on the Amended Draft EAP between now and 7:30pm on Tuesday, May 24, 2022:
+You can comment on the Adopted EAP between now and the public hearings in August:

 - By email at email@example.com